What is the WELS Synod Convention?

 Due to current government restrictions on group meeting sizes, only the chairmen, secretaries, and two designated laymen from each floor committee will be attending the convention in person this year, along with a limited number of advisory delegates.
 The rest of the delegates will attend virtually by watching the livestream.

 What does a delegate do at the convention?

-In addition, convention delegates are responsible for voting for members of synod leadership and members of boards and committees representing WELS ministries.
-A brief biographical sketch of each nominee will be posted online and provided in the binder delegates receive at the convention.
+In addition, convention delegates are responsible for electing members of synod leadership and members of boards and committees representing WELS ministries.
+Elections this year will take place electronically prior to the convention.
+Ballots, position descriptions, and a brief biographical sketch of each nominee are posted online.

 What kind of business is addressed at the convention?